 You can also type something like “Get my vCard” in your signature and link it to a vcf-file you uploaded to the Internet to let people easily add your contact details without needing to add a vcf-attachment to your e-mails.

-When you are an “Outlook veteran” you may remember that Outlook 2003 or previous also had an “Advanced Edit…” button which opened your default HTML-editor to create or edit your signature in, instead from within the built-in Signature editor.
+When you are an “Outlook veteran” you may remember that Outlook 2003 and previous also had an “Advanced Edit…” button which opened your default HTML-editor to create or edit your signature in, instead from within the built-in Signature editor.

 This feature is no longer available but you can still create or edit your signature within a HTML editor by using the Signatures folder.